Mihara/ytpod/README.md

     pip install -e git+https://github.com/mihara/ytpod@master#egg=ytpod

 While it should be perfectly possible to produce Windows binaries, I hardly see the need when there are better alternatives available for that use case.
-I'll see about a PyPi release once I figure out how to get channel metadata without actually requiring a YouTube API key.

 ## Command line arguments